Bryanschauerte/react-redux-sample/README.md

 # Viewing the bundled site
 1. Download the public folder
-2. Open in the index.html file in your browser
+2. Open the index.html file in your browser

 # Getting started